Enabling Better Care at the End of Life for the Central Coast Community

 SUMMARY

-This project seeks to support the development of a long-term strategy for the implementation of integrated palliative and end of life care services to the Central Coast community.
-The first phase of the project comprised a series of five stakeholder workshops that examined existing service issues, gaps and key priorities for research projects to be taken forward in the second phase of the project.
+This project aimed to support the development of a long-term strategy for the implementation of integrated palliative and end-of-life care services to the Central Coast community.
+The first phase of the project comprised a series of five stakeholder workshops that examined existing service issues, gaps and key priorities for research projects to be taken forward in the second phase.
+From these workshops, three clinically led research projects were identified and delivered between July 2021 and September 2022:

 • Improving the Experience of Central Coast Residents and Carers who Access Emergency Care Towards the End of Life